-Dr. Rose Azuike is an experienced Optometrist, an impactful eye wellness promoter and the Managing Director of Kesona Eye Centre.
+Dr. Rose Azuike is an Optometrist, a Public Health Specialist and the Managing Director of Kesona Eye Centre.

 She has worked in various capacities in eye clinics and non-governmental organizations and attained various positions over the years.

 She obtained her Doctor of Optometry (OD) Degree from Abia State University, Uturu, a Master of Public Health (MPH) Degree from The University of Sheffield, UK, and a Certificate in Leadership and Management in Health from the University of Washington, USA.
 She is a Certified Development Project Manager (CDPM) and an Occupational Safety and Health Manager (OSHM).

 In addition to managing the clinic, Dr. Rose Azuike provides primary eye care services to adults, with a special interest in middle age eye problems and vision changes.
 She is a passionate eye wellness promoter and encourages active self-management as a strategy for preventing eye complications and vision loss from vision-threatening eye conditions.
-In 2020, she authored a remarkable guide to avoiding vision loss and living well with chronic eye conditions titled, How Not to Go Blind from Chronic Eye Conditions.
-In 2021, she wrote The Ultimate Guide to Seeing Small Prints in Your 40s and Beyond, to help people with normal age-related loss of near vision understand and manage their eye condition better.
+She is the author of a remarkable guide to avoiding vision loss and living well with chronic eye conditions titled, How Not to Go Blind from Chronic Eye Conditions.
+She also wrote The Ultimate Guide to Seeing Small Prints in Your 40s and Beyond, to help people with normal age-related loss of near vision understand and manage their eye condition better.